 Decimal: Used for decimals numbers.
 Positive or negative, for example: 248.1 or -54.25.

 Percentage: The user must enter a whole number and the result will be displayed followed by the percentage sign (%).
 In the options, the value 1 here means 100 %, for example: with a minimum value of -1 and maximum value of 1.5, input is allowed between -100% and 150%.

-List of options: Displays a list of values as a drop-down list.
-This list can be configured by the table owner in the column’s options.
+Drop-down list: Displays a list of values as a drop-down list.
+This list can be configured by the table admins in the column’s options.
 This column type has a specific option: Allow multiple values, to let users select several options at the same time in the drop down list.
 To edit available values, go to the column settings.